AndrejBerezni/CryptoPanda/README.md

 - Change fiat currency - select whether you would like to view cryptocurrency prices in Euros, United States Dollars, British Pounds, or Russian Rubles.
 - Individual cryptocurrency pages with responsive line chart - every cryptocurrency card on Top Coins, Explore, or Favorites pages has a link to a page dedicated to that cryptocurrency where user can view historical price for the last 90 days, displayed in responsive line chart.
 - Color schemes - supports both light and dark themes, adjusted automatically based on the user's browser preference
-- Pagination - cryptocurrency lists have pagination, for easier navigation and list readability, displaying maximum 10 results per page
+- Pagination - cryptocurrency lists have pagination, for easier navigation and list readability, displaying maximum of 10 results per page

 ## Installation